 Current preventive maintenance procedures call for recalibrating the meter annually.
-The boiler flow meter was calibrated in July 2022 and again in August 2023.
+The boiler flow meter was calibrated in August 2023 and again in August 2024.
 Output from the flow meter is logged in an Apogee digital data controller (DDC) and held in an internal database.
-On May 16, 2023 a panel migration and firmware update were completed on the digital controller used to log flow data.
-During the datalogger panel migration, the boiler blowdown discharge data was lost from May 6 to May 31, 2023.
-Port Environmental became aware of this issue during review of data for the May discharge monitoring report.
-The Port notified the Department of Ecology of this incident via email on June 26, 2023.
+On May 16, 2023, a panel migration and firmware update were completed on the digital controller used to log boiler blowdown flow data.